Atmospheric Science Courses

 Atm 639 Independent Study I (1-3)

 Independent reading on a specialized topic.
 Prerequisite: By advisement only.

 Atm 641 Mesoscale Processes (3)

 Role of moisture and inhomogeneities of the Earth's surface in forcing and modifying mesoscale circulations; mesoscale organization of precipitation systems; thermally and topographically forced circulations.
-Prerequisite: Atm 511.
+Prerequisite: ATM 500 or consent of instructor.

 Atm 652 Atmospheric Predictability (3)